isakaro/kwik-ui-android/README.md

 *   **Outlined Text Fields:** Text fields with an outlined border.
 *   **OTP Fields:** Specialized text fields for collecting One-Time Passcodes (OTP).
 Provides features like automatic focus and input masking.

-### Webviews
+### Webview

-Integrate web content seamlessly with pre-configured webviews.
-Includes features like Javascript support and progress indicators.
+Integrate web content seamlessly with the pre-configured webview.
+Includes features like file upload handling, native bridge communication, Javascript support, multi-window support, progress indicators and more.

 ### Permission Handlers

 Simplify permission management with easy-to-use handlers.
 Request permissions with clear callbacks for granted and denied scenarios.
+Additionally, handle multiple permissions in a single request, as well as know if you can show rationale for permissions.

 ### Radio Groups